SixArm/mast-cell-help/topics/low-salicylate-diet-foods-to-avoid/index.md

 # Low-salicylate diet: foods to avoid

-For a low-salicylate diet, here are foods to avoid or limit:
+For a low-salicylate diet, here are items to avoid or limit:

 * High-salicylate fruits and vegetables.